link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Seven Segment display shall be used to show collected data from the scanner.

- - Power system hardware connection
+ - Power system used for hardware connections

- - RC motors for RC Control
+ - Hardware protection shall be used to cover exposed pieces

+ - Bluetooth Connection shall be used for the control of the motors

+ - Servo motors to help navigate the tennis ball collector

 # Hardware Block Diagram